We Tested the 6 Best Climbing Balms & Salves by Destroying Our Skin

 How to Choose the Best Climbing Salve for Your Needs

-Buying a climbing salve comes down to two fundamental questions: what do you need it for, and how much can you pay?
+Buying a climbing salve comes down to three fundamental questions: what kind of ingredients do you want it to have, what do you need it for, and how much can you pay?

 Tip Care vs. General Care